2023 SCECA Annual Conference

 Jackie will be presenting on Thursday and Friday during the conference

-Jackie is an enthusiastic preschool teacher with over fourteen years of classroom teaching experience in both full-day and half-day settings.
+SCECA welcomes Jackie Kops back by popular demand.
+Jackie is an enthusiastic preschool teacher with over fifteen years of classroom teaching experience in both full-day and half-day settings.
 She is from Missouri where she earned a Masters and Bachelors in Early Childhood and Elementary Education from Maryville University.

 Her goal is to help you unleash your teaching superpowers!
 Jackie's passion is to inspire you with play-based activities, themed centers, and supports that nurture and challenge little learners in a caring classroom community.
 In addition to teaching, she is the teacher-author and CEO behind Pocket of Preschool (www.pocketofpreschool.com) and loves to share her passion with other educators.

 Thursday Keynote: 7:30-8:30PM in Ballroom DE